-If you are feeling drained out after a breastfeeding session, it is because without even moving much of your limbs your body has lost a substantial amount of calories and that is all because of breastfeeding.
+If you feel drained out after a breastfeeding session, it might be due to the fact that your body loses a substantial amount of calories while breastfeeding.
 The average calories burned from breastfeeding in a day may range from 300 to 700 calories.
 As soon after the birth of your baby, you may be roughly burning some 300 calories in a day because of your baby’s limited milk demands but as your baby grows the milk supply increases and thus you may burn up to 700 calories in a day.
 In other words, the amounts of calories that you may burn may depend on your nursing stage.
 The milk your body produces is directly proportional to your baby’s demands.
-Your body may burn calories to produce milk, and if your baby is a big feeder, then you may burn more calories in comparison to a mother whose same age baby does not breastfeed that much.
+Your body may burn calories to produce milk, and if your baby feeds frequently, then you may burn more calories in comparison to a mother whose same age baby does not breastfeed that much.

 Breastfeeding is great for you to get rid of all the extra pregnancy weight.
-If you think that it is breastfeeding makes you lose weight, then you are highly mistaken because it is the strenuous process of milk production that requires so much work.
-Many women may wonder how something that does not involve any physical strain makes them lose so much weight.
-It is because in order to make an ounce of milk your body burn approximately 20 calories and if you are feeding roughly 20 to 30 ounces of milk in a day to your baby then you may easily let go off 400 to 600 calories, which is quite a substantial amount of calories.
+But if you think that it is breastfeeding that makes you lose weight, then that’s not true because it is the strenuous process of milk production that requires so much work.
+In order to make an ounce of milk, your body burns approximately 20 calories and if you are feeding roughly 20 to 30 ounces of milk in a day to your baby then you may easily burn 400 to 600 calories, which is quite a substantial amount of calories.
 Therefore, to compensate for the lost calories, a breastfeeding mother is required to consume extra calories.

-How Many Extra Calories Should a Breastfeeding Mom Consume?
+How Many Extra Calories Should a Breastfeeding Mother Consume?

 Will Breastfeeding Help You Lose Weight?

 A breastfeeding mother is required to make healthy choices when it comes to adding calories to her diet.
-Hogging on unhealthy foods and snacks is not only bad for your health, but your baby may not get enough nutrition for his optimal growth and development too.
+You can’t eat unhealthy foods and snacks in your nursing period as your baby won’t get enough nutrition for his optimal growth and development.
 You should eat a 300 to 400 calorie snack every few hours to replenish your body’s energy resource.
 A cup of unsweetened yoghurt, a glass of milk, a fruit or a handful of nuts is a great snacking option in between the meals.
-Also, keep yourself adequately hydrated because breast milk is mostly water.
+Also, keep yourself adequately hydrated.
 If you do not consume ample amounts of water not only will it hamper your milk supply but it will also make you dehydrated.
 Keep drinking water and other fluids at regular intervals.
 Keep a tab on the colour of your urine, in case it turns a darker shade of yellow, you may be suffering from dehydration.
 Also, your doctor may recommend you some multi-vitamin tablets to compensate for your added nutritional requirements.

 Also Read: Breastfeeding Myths & Facts